denten-books/plain-text/1-metaphor.md

 @gaines_timesharing_1986, 15].

-The conversational intermediary of the Colossal Cave Adventure understood roughly 295 commands, and knew about 1,600 words in response arranged into a several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."
+The conversational intermediary of the Colossal Cave Adventure understood roughly 295 commands, and knew about 1,600 words in response arranged into several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."